 Related reading: "How to Stop Complaining: An Action Plan to Happiness"

 I found myself years ago in a similar situation as the lady above.
-I hated mess!
+I hated mess and clutter!
 As long as anything was out of order, I couldn’t sit still.
+And yep, my husband's messiness drove me c r a z y !

 However, hidden under my frustration was an inability to relax.
 I always needed to be productive.

-I was operating this way because I had a need to be needed... or dare I say, be a "martyr."
+I was a people pleaser who was operating in doing too much and had a need to be needed... or dare I say, be a "martyr."
 Playing the martyr card gave me a false sense of feeling better about myself.
 This might not be true for you; you may have other gems to mine.

-The habit of pushing myself relentlessly had to go.
+The habit of pushing myself relentlessly and doing for others had to change.
 To accomplish this shift, I needed to develop the ability to slow down and be present, to just BE.

 Why?

-We've been taught to judge behavior and haven't been shown the power of the mirror concept.
-Seeing your life and relationship as a mirror of internal beliefs that limit your happiness is often new to people.
+Seeing your life and relationship as a mirror of internal beliefs that limit happiness is often new to people.

 These are the gems mentioned earlier.